miracle2k/docker-deploy/README.md

 1. I want the language to describe containers to be at least as or easier than running containers manually.

-2. Once I'e layout out the services required for an app, I want to be able to easily run multiple instances of it (a staging version, or instances for different customers).
+2. Once I've layed out the services required for an app, I want to be able to easily run multiple instances of it (a staging version, or instances for different customers).